csgcmai/lqp_face/ReadMe.txt

 with your installation.
 Note that running the complete demo program requires a system with 3Gb memory and takes around 1.5 hours on an i7 machine.
 Running only two experiments takes around 8 minutes.
 See 'demo.py' for further details, options and possible configurations for other feature types.

-Once done you can run the demo notebook (demo.ipynb) to visualize the results.
+Once done with the experiments, you can run the demo notebook (demo.ipynb) to visualize the results.

 You can visualize the demo results directly without running the experiments by either running the demo-nb.html or running the provided demo notebook.
 We also